apache/geode/Troubleshooting-Garbage-Collection-Pauses.md

 It is also accompanied by a warning message in the GemFire log like:

 	[warning 2014/09/29 00:37:57.792 PDT server <Thread-10 StatSampler> tid=0xb8] Statistics sampling thread detected a wakeup delay of 20,995 ms, indicating a possible resource issue.
 Check the GC, memory, and CPU statistics.
-###gfsh
-The *gfsh show metrics* command can be used to show the JVM statistics (including GCs) of a member.
-An example is:

-	show metrics --member=server1 --categories=jvm

 ##Action
 GC tuning can be difficult.
 The most important thing is to berify adequate heap headroom using the threshold JVM argument.
 Anywhere between 35% and 50% headroom is recommended to prevent heap fragmentation.